RyuGames/electron-passkey/README.md

 # electron-passkey

-Native module for electron applications to use passkey funcitonality
+Native module for electron applications to use passkey funcitonality in macOS apps.

 ### Usage